 Land is carried at its revalued amount.
-The appraised values used for revaluation were determined by an independent appraiser accredited by the Philippine SEC.
+The appraised values used for revaluation were determined by an independent firm of appraisers.

 The initial cost of land consists of its purchase price and directly attributable costs of bringing the asset to its working condition and location for its intended use.